jadebustos/science/biagra/README.md

 This library was developed by me to perform my duties at University when I needed to program them instead of using Mathematica/Matlab/Octave ...

-All the code and documentation (biagra.pdf) was written in spanish.
+All the code and documentation (biagra.pdf) was originally written in spanish.
+Now I am translating into English and adapting code.

 The documentation was not finished.